Osgood Perkins: Career

 Perkins' first acting role was in Psycho II (1983), in which he briefly appeared as the 12-year-old version of his father's character Norman Bates.
 He has since appeared in the films Six Degrees of Separation (1993), Legally Blonde (2001), Not Another Teen Movie (2001), Secretary (2002), La Cucina (2007), Star Trek (2009), and Nope (2022), as well as episodes of Alias and other television shows.
 He was featured in the second episode of the Shudder documentary miniseries Queer for Fear: The History of Queer Horror (2022), in which he discussed the legacy of his father's role as Norman Bates in Psycho (1960) and its sequels.

 Perkins made his directorial debut with the horror film The Blackcoat's Daughter (2015) and has since become known for writing and/or directing horror films such as The Girl in the Photographs (2015), I Am the Pretty Thing That Lives in the House (2016), Gretel & Hansel (2020), Longlegs (2024), The Monkey (2025), and Keeper (2025).
+Perkins credits his father's career with influencing his own approach to the horror genre.
+As a teenager, Perkins felt that his father was relegated to appearing in "bad horror movies".
+This led him to perceive the horror genre as having a "love-hate, push-pull, respect-degrading quality", and to make "some off-balance, off-center things".

+In May 2025, Perkins co-founded the production company Phobos with producer Chris Ferguson.
+Perkins and the company signed a first-look deal with Neon.